📝 Recipes, knowledge & memory · ⏱️ 3 min read

 Frequently asked questions

-Can I use photos from the internet for my recipes?
+Can I use stock photos from culinary websites for recipes?

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.